agh-pum-2017/pocket-trainer/README.md

 ### Nice to have

+* When querying training program repository, send already installed programs to avoid downloading them unnecessarily (requires to bump format version on the client; the server should be backwards-compatible).
 * Show enrolled first or display selected program more prominently.
 * Program browser search and filter.
 * Integrate running, maps and location (distance vs. time).